 Near the pool, you’ll find the salt flats, a crusty mass of land that feels like dried-up mud.
 You can walk out onto the salt flats if you like.
 The complete absence of any greenery or rocks makes this a really strange place to stand on.

-The flats cover a whopping 200 square miles, and vehicles are prohibited in that part of the park due to their fragile nature.
-Sadly, there have been cases of vandals driving vehicles out onto the flats and then abandoning them.
+Vehicles are prohibited in this part of the park due to their fragile nature.
+Sadly, there have been cases of vandals driving vehicles out onto the flats.
+Those tracks can last for decades.

-VIDEO: The Badwater Salt Flats (Youtube channel Viva Frei)
+VIDEO: The Badwater Basin Salt Flats (Youtube channel Viva Frei)